davola/Symfony-REST-Movies/README.md

-# Movies API
+# Movies API test project

-## API Description

 This repository contains a small symfony REST API running on top of the following technologies:

+## Technologies

+This project was developed using the following tech stack:

 - PHP v7.4
+- Postgres v13
 - Symfony v5.4 LTS
 - Api-Platform v2.6.8
-- Postgres v13

-## Packages and technologies used on this project
+## Main packages and technologies used

 ### Security